clalancette/pycdlib/docs/design.md

 PyCdlib has an extensive test suite of hundreds of tests that get run on each release.
 There are four types of tests that PyCdlib currently runs:

 - In unit tests, low-level details of the PyCdlib implementation are tested for completeness and code coverage.
-- In parsing integration tests, specific sequences of files and directories are created, and then an ISO is generated using genisoimage from cdrkit.
-Then the PyCdlib open method is used to open up the resulting file and check various aspects of the file.
+- In parsing integration tests, specific sequences of files and directories are created, and then an ISO is generated using genisoimage from [cdrkit](https://launchpad.net/cdrkit).
+Then the PyCdlib [open](pycdlib-api.html#PyCdlib-open) method is used to open up the resulting file and check various aspects of the file.
 This ensures that PyCdlib can successfully open up existing ISOs.
-- In new integration tests, a new ISO is created using the PyCdlib new method, and the ISO is manipulated in specific ways.
+- In new integration tests, a new ISO is created using the PyCdlib [new](pycdlib-api.html#PyCdlib-new) method, and the ISO is manipulated in specific ways.
 Various aspects of these newly created files are compared against known examples to ensure that things were created as they should be.
-- In hybrid integration tests, specific sequences of files and directories are created, and then an ISO is generated using genisoimage from cdrkit.
-Then the PyCdlib open method is used to open up the resulting file, and the ISO is manipulated in specific ways.
+- In hybrid integration tests, specific sequences of files and directories are created, and then an ISO is generated using genisoimage from [cdrkit](https://launchpad.net/cdrkit).
+Then the PyCdlib [open](pycdlib-api.html#PyCdlib-open) method is used to open up the resulting file, and the ISO is manipulated in specific ways.
 Various aspects of these newly created files are compared against known examples to ensure that things were created as they should be.

 PyCdlib currently has 90% code coverage from the tests, and anytime a new bug is found, a test is written to ensure that the bug can’t happen again.

-## Open Questions

 ---